 Fashion designer Silvia Vassão left her native Brazil as a free-spirited 18-year-old and set out exploring and globetrotting, hungry to experience a cornucopia of cultures far and wide.
 It was during her travels that she forged her love of nature, human diversity and discovered a passion for ancient, faraway cultures.
 After many years drawing on these experiences and inspirations in her various incarnations as a visual artist, she ultimately chose NY as her base and found a way to translate all her interests and talent into a sustainable fashion manifesto.

-Our crochet artisans are women living in small fishing villages and rural areas in southern Brazil who have learned traditional hand crochet techniques from the elders in the community and family members, from mother's and grandmother's, and from our mobile training programs in different villages which focuses on broadening the opportunities to reach women in remote areas to offer them direct training from some of our crochet masters.
-Being able to earn an income working from home while caring for their children, has inspired younger women in these communities to start crocheting again and bringing back this beautiful and almost forgotten craft back to a much needed non industrial fashion ethic, keeping alive the art of crochet while learning Leafy's garments which incorporates ancient techniques with a modern design and total customization, creating beautiful and timeless sustainable "wearable art" pieces.
+Our crochet artisans are women living in small fishing villages and rural areas in southern Brazil who have learned traditional hand crochet techniques from the elders in the community, their mothers, grandmothers and aunties.
+At present we have also establish a mobile training program to broaden the opportunities for women in remote areas, offering them direct training with some of our crochet masters.
+Being able to earn an income working from home while caring for their children, has inspired younger women in these communities to also take on crocheting, thus reviving this beautiful and almost forgotten craft.

 For our collection, "Pangaea," we use the flawless skin from the Amazonian fish Pirarucu (Arapaima Gigas).
 This fish leather is an eco-alternative to bovine leather, and its processing is not harmful to the environment.
 The Pirarucu being part of the staple diet in the Amazon region, the fish skin we source is a byproduct of the local fishing industry.
 It is tanned using eco-friendly means and is certified sustainable by IBAMA (Brazil National Agency for Environment).